Competitive rates for rural internet, but pricier than cable or fiber

 Potentially, yes.
-While Nomad Internet does not guarantee a specific download speed, it could reach anywhere from 30Mbps to 150Mbps for maximum download speed (per the speed performance of AT&T's and T-Mobile's 4G LTE networks, which power much of Nomad's customer base).
-A satellite provider like HughesNet, for example, tops out at 25Mbps download speed, while Viasat can potentially hit 100Mbps in some areas.
-It will be critical for customers to do a trial run with Nomad to see what download speeds you can get in your area.
+While Nomad Internet does not guarantee a specific download speed, it could reach anywhere from 100Mbps to 200Mbps for maximum download speed (based on which plan you have).
+For example, a satellite provider like HughesNet tops out at 25Mbps download speed, while Viasat can potentially hit 150Mbps in some areas.
+It will be critical for customers to do a trial run with Nomad to see what download speeds they can get in their area.

 CNET staff -- not advertisers, partners or business interests -- determine how we review the products and services we cover.
 If you buy through our links, we may get paid.